 If you haven't noticed, we're obsessed with oysters.
 Considering that Keens is a steakhouse, these are pretty damn good.

-Most steakhouses take pride in their crabcakes, so it was no surprise to learn that Keens, cakes are top notch.
+Most steakhouses take pride in their crab cakes, so it was no surprise to learn that Keens, cakes are top notch.
 You can't go wrong with a couple of tasty crab cakes to start.

 Although you really can't go wrong with any of their beef, the porterhouse is our favorite cut.
 This heavenly piece of mammal arrives charred on the outside and perfectly medium rare on the inside.
-Porterhouse lovers love to debate whether this is better than Peter Lugers'.
-We're going to call it a tie, as we'd happily take either down any day of the week.

 If you don't have anyone to split the porterhouse with, the prime rib king's cut is the way to go.
-Dry aged, bone in beef that will leave you happy and five pounds heavier.
+Dry aged, bone in beef that will leave you happy and also five pounds heavier.